 1. Parmesan Zucchini Tots

-2. Rainbow Fritters
+2. Colorful Rainbow Fritters

 Toddlers love colors and finger foods, so combining the two into one dish is bound to be a winner.
-Rainbow fritters are easy to make, and you can use pretty much any vegetables in your fridge.
+Rainbow fritters are easy to make, and you can use pretty much any vegetable in your fridge.
 This recipe calls for peppers, zucchini, corn kernels, and carrots.

 3. Broccoli Cheddar Quinoa Cups

-These mini broccoli cheddar quinoa cups are fantastic finger food, and a fun way to serve broccoli.
+These mini broccoli cheddar quinoa cups are fantastic finger food and a fun way to serve broccoli.
 You will need some mini muffin tins to make these.
 But, once ready, your little one can munch on them for snack time, dinner, or even in the lunch box.